shubhmjain30/notes/reactjs/reactjs-ecosystem.md

-# Scaling Up: The React Ecosystem
+# 🚀 Stage 4 — Scaling Up: The React Ecosystem

 React itself is a focused UI library, not a complete framework.
 To build full-featured applications, you'll need to integrate with the broader React ecosystem of libraries and tools.